dataprojectswithMJ/streamlit-twitter-scraper/README.md

    ![MIT LICENSE](https://badgen.net//badge/license/MIT/green)   ![MAINTAINED BADGE](https://img.shields.io/badge/Maintained%3F-yes-green.svg)

  Disclaimer:
   This project is built for research purposes only.
-I, ***Mpho Kubeka*** , as the developer am not responsible for any misuse of this project.
+I, ***Mpho J Kubeka*** , as the developer am not responsible for any misuse of this project.
 I believe that this kind of   technology should be accessible if needed for the correct reasons.

  ### This project is built using
  * Streamlit